Identification of Deep Network Generated Images Using Disparities in Color Components: DNG Image Identification

-It is not rare that the investigator does not have any DNG image samples nor have any knowledge about the generative model.
-This is the most challenging case presented to the investigator.
-To cope with this case, the investigator may train a one-class classifier with real images and use the classifier to detect whether the testing image is real or DNG.
+It is not rare that the investigator does not have any knowledge about the generative model, and thus has no DNG image samples when building a classifier.
+This is the most challenging case presented to the investigator. {To our best knowledge, such situation has never been considered in the existing works on DNG image identification.} To cope with this case, a possible way is to train a one-class classifier with only real images and use the classifier to detect whether the testing image is real or not.
+If a testing image is not predicted as real, then it will be treated as a generated one.